scipy/scipy/doc/source/dev/contributor/development_workflow.rst

       git submodule update --init

-   This fetch and update any submodules that SciPy needs (such as `Boost`).
+   This fetches and updates any submodules that SciPy needs (such as `Boost`).

 Basic workflow
 ##############